connexcs/docs/docs/customer/auth.md

 === "Voice Mail"

     If you enable Voice Mail, you can set which email address receives messages, reset the Voicemail Password, and view and delete current messages.
 See [**Voicemail**](https://docs.connexcs.com/class5/voicemail/) for information on accessing Voicemail.

-=== "Latency"

-    If you enable NAT/SIP pings, the **Latency** tab will be available at the top of the SIP user screen, and displays the status of the SIP pings, and latency based on those pings.
-This helps in troubleshooting audio problems.

 ___

 ### Reset SIP Password